Veronicaa29/Tema_Python/README.md

 - `POST /math/fibonacci` — Calculate Fibonacci number
 - `POST /math/power` — Calculate power
 - `GET /math/history` — Get the latest 20 operations

 ---

+---

+## Optional Homerok
+This repository also contains the folder `Optional Homework`, which includes exercises from the Python course available on Confluence titled: **Introduction to Python - 2025**.

+---